juju/docs/src/en/clouds.md

-Juju ships with the ability to seamlessly use a number of public clouds (including Amazon Web Services, Azure, Google Compute Engine, Joyent and Rackspace) to deploy workloads.
+Juju ships with the ability to seamlessly use a number of public clouds (including Amazon Web Services, Azure, Google Compute Engine, Joyent and Rackspace) to deploy workloads, as well as private clouds (e.g.
+OpenStack) which you configure.

-The knowledge to run these clouds is 'baked-in', so for the majority of use-cases there is no additional configuration to be done - you can simply specify the cloud you wish to use, supply Juju with some [credentials][credentials] and start deploying services.
+The knowledge to run these public clouds is 'baked-in', so for the majority of use-cases there is no additional configuration to be done - you can simply specify the cloud you wish to use, supply Juju with some [credentials][credentials] and start deploying services.

 ## Listing available clouds